sfu-bigdata/bd-glossary/Glossary.md

 ### Correlation

 Correlation or dependence is any statistical relationship between two random variables or bivariate data, whether causal or not.
-In the broadest sense, correlation is any statistical association, though it accurately refers to the degree to which a pair of variables are linearly related. [#lesson-05](#lesson-05)
+In the broadest sense, correlation is any statistical association, though it accurately refers to the degree to which a pair of variables are linearly related.
+Correlation is not equivalent to [causation](#causal-inference). [#data-analysis](#data-analysis) [#lesson-05](#lesson-05) [#lesson-09](#lesson-09)

 ### Critical Thinking